OINDIL/official-portfolio/README.md

 # My own portfolio
-This is my portfolio that is built on top of React Js.
+This is my portfolio that is built on top of React JS.